Xqhare/neith/README.md

 More detailed explanation in the following sub-chapters!

 > [!NOTE]
-> The `execute()` function will always return something, in most cases it is a simple `SuccessMessage` signaling that all went well.
+> The `execute()` function will always return something, in most cases it is a simple `SuccessMessage` signalling that all went well.
 > In other cases this will be the queried data or an error.

 #### Writing data

-Writing of data can be done in two ways, each dependend on your needs.
+Writing of data can be done in two ways, each dependent on your needs.

 1. New data
-2. Updating exsisting data
+2. Updating existing data

-When to use each is easy, use new if you want to write a new entry into the table, and update if you want to update the data of an exsisting entry.
+When to use each is easy, use new if you want to write a new entry into the table, and update if you want to update the data of an existing entry.

 ##### New table